laymonage/slides-student-maintainer/slides.md

 what I did!
 I just used Python's built-in JSON library to serialize and deserialize the data, then I can save it in a TextField.

-That being said, I know that if I were to do this today, I would just use a dedicated model ForeignKeys to store the saved books – but hey, I was just a student looking to score some bonus points.
+That being said, I know that if I were to do this today, I would just use a dedicated model with ForeignKeys to store the saved books – but hey, I was just a student looking to score... some bonus scores.
 -->

 ---